-- Participate in school district decision processes; lobby for inclusion of school in the community - Identify targeted areas where different styles of housing stock is allowed. - Communicate with developers to discuss market demands for new housing. - Develop a strategy to implement updates to Joe D. Dennis Park and potentially adjacent properties.
+- Participate in school district decision processes; lobby for inclusion of school in the community - Identify targeted areas where different styles of housing stock is allowed/incentivized. - Meet Communicate with developers to discuss market demands for new housing and if existing codes allow for changing needs. - Develop a strategy to implement updates to Joe D. Dennis Park and potentially adjacent properties.

-- Protect and minimize impacts to adjacent residential property. - > Offer indoor and/or outdoor community activity/gathering spaces. - > Attract and keep residents.
+- ➤ Protect/ and minimize impacts to adjacent residential property. - Offer indoor and/or outdoor community activity/gathering spaces. - Attract and keep residents.